mxsjoberg/michaelsjoberg.com/public/posts/a-few-notes-on-investing.md

 A few notes on investing
 Michael Sjoeberg
 May 16, 2020
-May 23, 2021
+Sep 27, 2021

-## TLDR

-- Don't mix speculation with investing; Do determine present value based on future earnings

-- Buy when price is lower than present value of future earnings; Sell when price is higher (or within some margin of safety)

 ## Price is not equal to value

-This is an important realisation that is easy to forget; simply because something is bought or sold at a certain price doesn't mean that's its value.
+This is an important realisation that is easy to forget; simply because something is bought or sold at a certain price doesn't mean that's its value (most investors expect what they buy to increase in value, or at least be worth more than what they paid).
 There are several famous quotes on this (such as by Warren Buffet), but what this basically means is that you can pay a low price for something with a high value, but also pay too much for something with a low value.

-True value can only be determined by each person.
+True value can only be determined by each person (read more about [subjective theory of value](https://en.wikipedia.org/wiki/Subjective_theory_of_value)).
 I might value something a lot higher than someone else, especially when it would provide me with something it wouldn't necessary provide someone else (productivity and similar services are good examples).
 However, and in the context of investing, it's somewhat safe to assume that most rational people want to increase their overall wealth (not always in monetary terms).

 **How to determine value?**

 According to the [efficient-market hypothesis](https://en.wikipedia.org/wiki/Efficient-market_hypothesis) (or EMH), the current market price for a security is a good measurement of its value.
 Basically, an investor shouldn't be able to beat the market by finding undervalued companies, and the only way to gain value is from random movements or cheating.
 The EMH solves various issues in markets and pricing, but it's also disputed by several unquestionably smart people.
-So, it's fairly safe to ignore this, and assume markets are at least somewhat inefficient (there exist some information asymmetries).
+So, it's fairly safe to ignore its stronger form, and assume markets are at least somewhat inefficient (there exist some information asymmetries).

 Determining value is the fundamental problem for all investors, and it's more similar to a process than systematic method, which also means it's hard to automate.
 It's also important to mention that most investors have their own unique approach.
 The basics: when buying or starting a business, the investor or founder own all of the shares.
 In this case, its value could be whatever the investor paid for the shares, or all its assets, but more realistically, it would be a combination of its assets and potential future earnings (often adjusted to inflation and risk).
 It's common to estimate earnings a few years into the future, based on consensus or otherwise, then assume a set growth rate forever (which could be negative, read more about [terminal value](https://en.wikipedia.org/wiki/Terminal_value_(finance))).